Louisiana announces first vaccine lottery winners; click here to find out when the next drawing is

 "All across Louisiana, more and more people like Clement and Skyla are choosing to go Sleeves Up — and right now you have four more chances to join them as Shot At A Million winners,” said Gov. Edwards.
 “Now more than ever, we need our people to be protected against COVID-19 and, thankfully, we have three safe and effective vaccines that will do just that."

-Listed below are the upcoming dates for the next weekly drawings:
+Listed below are the upcoming deadlines for the next weekly drawings:

 Trending News